 Satellite altimetry is technology that allows the height of the sea surface to be measured from satellites orbiting the earth.
-Satellites altimeters such as Topex/Poseidon and the follow-up mission Jason1 have provided a global record of sea level beginning in late 1992.
+Satellite altimeters such as Topex/Poseidon and the follow-up missions Jason1 and Jason2 have provided a global record of sea level beginning in late 1992.
 Although the time interval between successive sea level measurements of the same position on earth is 10 days, the spatial coverage is particularly useful for mapping sea surface anomalies and monitoring development of basin scale events such as El Niño.

-Satellite altimeters have an accuracy of several centimetres in the deep ocean, but are known to be inaccurate in shallow coastal regions.
-As such they cannot replace in-situ tide gauges.
+Satellite altimeters have an accuracy of several centimetres in the deep ocean, but they are known to be less accurate in shallow coastal regions and therefore are no replacement for in-situ tide gauges.
 Tide gauges are needed to calibrate the satellite altimeters and provide accurate and more frequent sea level measurements in specific locations where reliable tide predictions and real time monitoring of extreme sea levels is of prime importance.

 Information about global sea level change derived from satellite altimeters is available from the University of Colorado at http://sealevel.colorado.edu/.
-Sea level data collected by Topex/Poseidon and Jason show that global mean sea level has risen at a rate of 3.1 +/- 0.4 mm/yr since late 1992 (Figure 8).
+Sea level data collected by Topex/Poseidon and Jason show that global mean sea level has risen at a rate of 3.0 +/- 0.4 mm/yr since late 1992 (Figure 8).

 However, global mean sea level change during this time has not been geographically uniform (Figure 9) and continued monitoring is necessary.
-For example, sea level has risen at relatively high rates in the southwest Pacific region and has fallen in the northeast Pacific, illustrating basin-wide decadal variability in the Pacific Ocean.
+For example, sea level has risen at relatively high rates across the southwest Pacific but it has risen at relatively low rates across the northeast Pacific and has even fallen in some areas, illustrating basin-wide decadal variability in the Pacific Ocean.
 The satellite altimetry data has a similar length of record to the South Pacific Sea Level Monitoring Project SEAFRAME stations.
 The sea level trends from SEAFRAME stations (Table 4) are mostly higher than the global average rate, but this is consistent with higher rates in the southwest Pacific measured by satellite altimeters shown in Figure 9.

 Figure 9.
-Regional Rates of Sea Level Change from 1992 to 2008 as measured by satellite altimeters.
+Regional Rates of Sea Level Change from 1992 to 2010 as measured by satellite altimeters.
 (Figure courtesy of University of Colorado)